nervosnetwork/docs.nervos.org/website/docs/basics/guides/get-ckb.md

 - use GCC 7.3.1 or newer as the default C/C++ toolchain,
 - and install LLVM 5.0.1 or newer.

-You can using following commands to install the dependencies:
+You can use the following commands to install the dependencies:

 * Ubuntu and Debian